 - 4 ounces pumpkin butter (or whatever fruit/gourd butter you prefer)

 - Aluminum foil

-This is a fairly simple rib recipe.
-The only twist to this recipe is that instead of slathering the ribs in sweetness and wrapping in foil, we are simply going to line a foil boat (more like a barge) with sweetness and set our ribs on top.
+This is a fairly simple pumpkin rib recipe.
+The only twist to this recipe is that instead of slathering each rack of ribs in sweetness and wrapping in foil, we are simply going to line a foil boat (more like a barge) with sweetness and set our ribs on top.
 Let’s get to this one.

-Begin by skinning the St. Louis style ribs by removing the membrane off the bone side of the ribs (paper towels are your friends here).
+Begin by skinning the spare ribs by removing the membrane off the bone side of the ribs (paper towels are your friends here).
 Then season the ribs with salt and seasoning, bone side up:

 Why bone side up?
 Because the curve of the bone.
 Once these ribs are flipped over to season the meat side, will keep the underside of the slab from touching the cutting board.
 If the meat were to touch the cutting board, the seasoning would stick to the board and require a reapplication of rub and salt.